-Whether you want to make a backlit photo look more dramatic or want to create a silhouette for a graphic in another project, there are two easy ways to make silhouettes in Photoshop.
+There are two easy ways to make a silhouette in Photoshop, whether you want to make a backlit photo look more dramatic or want to create a silhouette for a graphic in another project.

 In this tutorial, you’ll first learn how to turn a photo into a silhouette graphic for use in other projects.
 In the second example, you’ll see how to create a more realistic-looking silhouette by darkening specific areas of a backlit photo.
 Let’s get started!

 There are two top ways to make a silhouette in Photoshop, depending on what you want to use the silhouette for.